 The cartoon is one of several illustrations by Charles Kendrick for a short comic biography in pamphlet form which shows Wilde at various points in his life up to 1882.

 The 1882 text accompanying the illustration is clear about its purpose: to show the chagrin and disgust of the male population at how the unmanly Oscar was proving attractive to the opposite sex.
 This notion presages Alan Sinfield’s thesis that before Wilde redefined it, effeminacy was more of a lure to women than men, and in the cartoon the principle is shown applying even to the female servant class many of whom happened to be black.
 Reinforcing this message, the male waiter on the stairs looks down in disdain at the charade.
 That is all that is happening, but Mendelssohn willfully misreads both the racial and sexual messages.

 Such is her eagerness to find what she calls “vectors that were converging on him” she plants two misleading interpretations.
 First that Wilde was being portrayed as “especially attractive to African Americans” (caption Plate 27) when there is no reason to believe it in this or any other context.
 Second, that in the cartoon Wilde might in fact be “gazing up at the man in the background”—when he clearly isn’t.
 He is top-hattedly gazing off in abstraction à la Frith’s famous panorama of the Royal Academy.
 More preposterously, Mendelssohn refers to the “illicit suggestion” that Wilde “has his sights set on the butler” (p.
-116) as if in some sexually-charged gay glance—conveniently forgetting her own assertion that his like thought of blacks as less than human.
+116) as if in some sexually-charged gay glance—conveniently forgetting her own assertion that people of his like thought of blacks as less than human.
 Moreover, how can she suggest that the cartoonist would have implied what she calls this “possible entanglement” given her own acknowledgement that in 1882 “Wilde’s homosexuality was still a secret”? (p.
 135).